fghsgh/fghlib/style.md

   - If its function is hard to describe with a word other than "argument" or "operand", it can be a single letter, like `s` is often used for the main string operand argument to a lot of functions.
   - If it is used often and it would be inconvenient to type the name every time, a single letter may be used, as long as a comment explains the choice for this letter.
   - Index variables and variables used in for statements are single-letter variables, starting from `i`, alphabetically going on to `j`, `k`, `l`, and so on for nested loops.
+  - Variable names can be shortened, as long as their unshortened meaning is either evident or added in a comment.
   - In general, a variable's name follows the same rule as for a function (functions are variables, after all).
 - My name is written `fghsgh`, not `Fghsgh`, `FGHSGH`, or any other capitalization.